Intermediate Disorder regime for half-space directed polymers: Definitions of the model and main results

-In this section we introduce the SHE with Robin boundary condition and state the expression of the chaos series for its solution, which is a series of multiple stochastic integrals over a Robin heat kernel with respect to a space-time white noise.
-While the modified partition functions could be expanded as a discrete chaos series and our main result will show how this discrete series converges under diffusive scaling and intermediate disorder regime to a continuum chaos series, which is identified with the solution to SHE.
+In this section we introduce the SHE with Robin boundary condition, which arises as a weak scaling limit of the half-space directed polymers.
+We also provide the expression of the chaos series for its solution, a series of multiple stochastic integrals over a Robin heat kernel with respect to a space-time white noise.